Boris Iofan: Palace of Soviets

 Iofan's entry to the Palace of Soviets contest won in 1932 (first prize was actually split among three competing entries, but eventually Joseph Stalin awarded the job to Iofan).
+On June 4, 1933, the Construction Council appointed Vladimir Shchuko and Vladimir Helfreich as Iofan's co-authors.
 His design was awarded a gold medal during the 1937 International Exposition dedicated to Art and Technology in Modern Life in Paris.
-The Cathedral of Christ the Saviour, a monument initiated by Alexander I (and consecrated by Alexander III), was razed for construction of the palace (before the contest began).
-Construction proceeded slowly; in response to the Nazi invasion of the Soviet Union as part of Operation Barbarossa, in June 1941 construction work was halted at a time when the structure's steel frame stood 50 metres high.
+The Cathedral of Christ the Saviour, a monument initiated by Alexander I and consecrated by Alexander III, was razed for construction of the palace before the contest began.
+Construction proceeded slowly; in response to the Nazi invasion of the Soviet Union as part of Operation Barbarossa, construction work was halted in June 1941, at a time when the structure's steel frame stood 50 metres high.
 The frame was subsequently disassembled and scrapped for weapons production.
-In 1958, the Moscow Swimming Pool was erected at the site, after construction of the palace was abandoned.
+In 1958, the Moscow Swimming Pool was built at the site, after construction of the palace was abandoned.
 This open-air pool was eventually shut down and the cathedral was rebuilt at the same location in 1994–1995.

+Later work

-Iofan designed the Soviet Pavilions at the World Expo in Paris (1937) and New York (1939).
+Iofan designed the Soviet Pavilions at the World Expo in Paris (1937) and New York (1939), respectively.
 Later, he bid for the Moscow State University skyscraper project in Moscow (1947); the job was awarded to Lev Rudnev.

+Awards

-In his later years, Iofan was awarded the title of People's Architect of the USSR (October 20, 1970).
+On October 20, 1970, Iofan was awarded the title of People's Architect of the USSR.